vodkabears/MotionDetector.js/README.md

 ###getBlended method
 -----------------
-To get an image object of black and white motion data, call getBlended method.
+To get an image object of a non-colored motion data, call 'getBlended' method.
 ```js
 md.getBlended();
 ```